temporalio/edu-errstrat-java-code/exercises/handling-errors/README.md

 Workflows and Activities.
 In Activities, throwing an `ApplicationFailure` will not cause the Activity to fail.
 To have an Activity fail when an `ApplicationFailure` is thrown, set it as non-retryable.
-Any other exception that is raised in Java is automatically converted to an `ActivityFailure` upon being thrown.
+Any other exception that is raised in Java is automatically wrapped to an `ApplicationFailure ` upon being thrown.

 1. Start by reviewing the `PizzaActivities.java` file, familiarizing yourself with